BrianLitwin/MDNJavaScriptNotes/Javascript-Guide/Functions/notes-2.md

 #### Function Declarations

-A function has three parts: it's name, paramters, and block statement.
+A function has three parts: it's name, parameters, and block statement.
 Its preceded by the `function` keyword

 Primitive parameters are passed to functions by value; non-primitizes (objects, arrays) are passed by reference.